-The identification assumption motivating the differences-in-differences estimation strategy is parallel trends, i.e. firms whose loan amounts were greater than \$150k in phase 1 would have experienced, on average, the same changes in fraudulent behavior across phases as those firms whose loan amounts were \leq \$150k in phase 1, were it not for the fact that the documentation requirement was imposed on the former (treatment) group.
-As suggested in the literature, we assess the evidence in support of this assumption using an event-study plot prior to conducting the main analysis.
+The identification assumption motivating the differences-in-differences estimation strategy is parallel trends, i.e. firms whose loan amounts were greater than \$150K in phase 1 would have experienced, on average, the same changes in fraudulent behavior across phases as those firms whose loan amounts were ≤\$150K in phase 1, were it not for the fact that the documentation requirement was imposed on the former (i.e., exposed) group.
+We assess the evidence in support of this assumption using an event-study plot prior to conducting the main analysis.

-We estimate the relationship between treatment group status and our outcomes in the months prior to and after the imposition of screening.
+We estimate the relationship between exposure to screening and our outcomes in the months prior to and after the imposition of screening.
 Specifically, we estimate the following equation, where Y{imt} is one of our three loan irregularity overpayment measures (overpayment dummy, overpayment rate, and multiple loans dummy), which corresponds to a particular firm (i) that receives a loan in a given month (m) during a given year (t).
-T_i^0 is an indicator variable equal to 1 for treatment firms, i.e. those that had loan amounts greater than \$150k in phase 1 of the program, 0 otherwise. τ_i is a firm fixed effect and γ{mt} is a month-year of approval fixed effect.
-Standard errors (e{imt}) are clustered at the firm level.
-The coefficient ρ_g estimates the effect of belonging to the treatment group for each month-year from April 2020 until May 2021.
+Exposedfirms_i is an indicator variable equal to 1 for those those firms with a loan greater than \$150,000 in phase 1 and those that were exposed to the advance documentation requirement in phase 2, 0 otherwise. τ_i is a firm fixed effect and γ{mt} is a month-year of approval fixed effect.
+Standard errors (e{imt}) are clustered at the firm level as that is the level at which the documentation requirement was levied (Abadie et al., 2023).30 The coefficient ρ_g estimates the effect of belonging to the group of firms that were exposed to screening for each month-year from April 2020 until May 2021.
 The reference category is the last month in phase 1 of the PPP program (August 2020).
 If ρ is statistically insignificant for all months of phase 1, then this lends support to the validity of the parallel trends assumption.

-$$Y{imt} = \tau_i + \gamma{mt} + \sum{g \neq Aug20} \rho_g T_i^0 \times [\mathbb{1}(g = mt)] + e{imt}$$ (1)
+$$Y{imt} = \tau_i + \gamma{mt} + \sum{g \neq Aug20} \rho_g Exposed firms_i \times [\mathbb{1}(g = mt)] + e{imt}$$ (1)

-Figure 2 through Figure 4 plot ρ and 95% confidence intervals for each month-year of the PPP program.
-Figure 2 shows the effect on the overpayment rate, Figure 3 presents the result for the overpayment dummy, and Figure 4 plots the findings for multiple loans.
-In all the figures one can see that before the advanced documentation requirement was introduced in phase 2 (January 2021) for loans >150k, there are no statistically significant differences in outcomes across treatment (T_i^0) and control groups, lending support to the parallel trends assumption.
+Figure 2 and Figure 3 plot ρ and 95% confidence intervals for each month-year of the PPP program.31 Figure 2 (top panel) shows the effect on the overpayment rate32, and Figure 2 (bottom panel) presents the result for the overpayment dummy.
+Figure 3 plots the findings for multiple loans.
+In all the figures one can see that before the advanced documentation requirement was introduced in phase 2 (January 2021) for loans >150K, there are no statistically significant differences in outcomes across exposed and non-exposed firms, lending support to the parallel trends assumption.
 At the end of this section we discuss other checks on the validity of our identifying assumptions.